zdehkordi/sp16-hw2/README.md

 Don't worry about blank form edge cases, and don't worry about formatting.

+### Question 4
+Create a view that can be seen if you go to 'localhost:3000/me'.
+Just a friendly reminder, to do this you have to create a route, a controller action, and a view.
+In this view put your name, and a fun fact about yourself.

 ## How to submit
 You're done!
 Whew.
 Time to submit!
   Run these commands